List of Lucchese crime family mobsters: Louis Gampero

-Louis "Louie Jet" Gampero is a soldier who is also associated with Jets Towing company.
+Louis Gampero.
 In March 2001, Gampero along with Ray Argentina were charged with racketeering, mail fraud, wire fraud and bank fraud.
 On April 11, 2008, Gampero was released from prison.
 On July 10, 2017, Gampero was observed by a law enforcement surveillance team meeting with Gambino crime family capo Andrew Campos in the Pelham Bay diner.

 Thomas Gelardo

 Thomas "TJ" Gelardo (1942) is a soldier in the Bronx faction, who lives in Tuckahoe, New York.
 On May 22, 1984, Gelardo along with Daniel Meyers were convicted of extorting a social club used for gambling and promoting illegal gambling.
 The extortion dated back to July and December 1982, when Gelardo and Meyers began beating and threatening Alfred Ciarcia, a bookie for control of the Rainbow Social Club, in Mount Vernon.
 On July 18, 2006, Gelardo pleaded guilty of filing false income tax returns, health care fraud, and mail fraud.
-On April 19, 2007, Gelardo sentenced to a year prison sentence for conspiring with a Brooklyn doctor, to defraud the IRS and to fraudulently obtaining benefits from Local 348.
+On April 19, 2007, Gelardo was sentenced to a year in prison for conspiring with a Brooklyn doctor to defraud the IRS and to fraudulently obtain benefits from Local 348.
 On May 2, 2008, Gelardo was released from prison.
 In June 2014, his nephew Thomas Gelardo was on trial for assaulting his porn star ex-girlfriend.